Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/05-Prime-Factor-FFT/README.md

 end
 ```

 The figure below shows a block diagram of a 3D PFA transform.
-It's corresponding Matlab model is shown immediately below.
+It's corresponding MATLAB model is shown immediately below.
 The algorithm consists of the same steps similar to the 2D case above with the following differences:

 * The I/O permutations now depend on three relatively prime factors $N_1$, $N_2$ and $N_3$.
 The mathematics specific to these 2D and 3D permutations is given in detail below.
 * The data is now organized in a $N_1 \times N_2 \times N_3$ cube instead of an $N_1 \times N_2$ rectangle.
 Transforms are taken in 1D along each of these dimensions in order, first along $N_1$, then along $N_2$ and finally along $N_3$.
 * The "matrix transpose" operations required to extract data in the $N_2$ and $N_3$ dimensions involve slightly more complicated "stride" patterns.
-These patterns are computed by the Matlab routine `compute_addr_3d.m`.
+These patterns are computed by the MATLAB routine `compute_addr_3d.m`.

 ![figure2](images/pfa-3d-block-diagram.png)